SpenceKonde/megaTinyCore/README.md

 All of these parts have a single hardware I2C (TWI) peripheral.
 It works exactly like the one on official Arduino boards using the Wire.h library.
 See the pinout charts for the location of these pins.

 ### PWM support
 The core provides hardware PWM (analogWrite) support.
-On the 8-pin parts (412, 212, 402, 204), only a single PWM pin is available.
+On the 8-pin parts (412, 212, 402, 204), only a single PWM pin is available (this is a hardware limitation - if you don't like it, direct your complaints to Atmel/Microchip).
 On all other parts except the x16 and x17 series, 6 PWM pins are available, driven by Timer A. On the x16 and x17 series, two additional pins are available using Timer D - however note issue #51.
 The type B timers cannot be used for additional PWM pins - their output pins are the same as those available with Timer A. See the pinout charts for a list of which pins support PWM.

 ### Tone Support
 Support for tone() is provided on all parts using Timer B 0.
 This is like the standard tone() function; it does not support use of the hardware output compare to generate tones (yet).